UniversalDependencies/docs/_pcm-dep/aux_.md

 redirect_from: "pcm/dep/aux.html"
 ---

-The relation `aux` is used between an auxiliary verb and the governor of a predicate (verb, adverb, adjective...).
+The relation `aux` is  used between an auxiliary verb and a predicate (verb, adverb, adjective...).
 Auxiliaries are used to express TAME (Time, Aspect, Mood, Evidentiality).
 In Naija auxiliaries precede the predicate and there can be several of them attached to the same governor.

 ~~~ conllu